bhattzafar/air-boltic-dbt/air-boltic-dbt/docs/glossary.md

       This model enriches airplane metadata by joining basic plane identifiers with detailed specifications like engine type, seating capacity, and range.
 It merges `stg_boltic_planes` with `stg_plane_details` using cleaned manufacturer and model names.
 Deduplication is handled using airplane ID and manufacturer.
 {% enddocs %}

+{% docs fact_trips %}
+      Trip-level fact table capturing enriched and aggregated information about each flight, including booking counts, revenue, and seat utilization.
+{% enddocs %}

+{% docs duration_min %}
+Duration of the trip in minutes, calculated as the difference between `start_timestamp` and `end_timestamp`.
+{% enddocs %}

+{% docs total_orders %}
+Number of distinct customer orders associated with the trip.
+{% enddocs %}

+{% docs seats_booked %}
+Total number of seats booked on the trip.
+{% enddocs %}

+{% docs trip_revenue %}
+Total monetary value of all customer orders associated with the trip.
+{% enddocs %}

+{% docs utilization_pct %}
+Percentage of seats booked relative to the aircraft's total seating capacity.
+{% enddocs %}